alecmaly/blog/_posts/2021/2021-10-22-Exploring-the-WinDbg-Preview-JavaScript-API.md

 start-process -wait -filepath "WinDbgX " -verb RunAs -argumentlist $cmd_args
 ```

 This seemed to work for me.
-It changes the way arguements are parsed and passed to the start-process command for WinDbg.
-It may not be perfect as I was just playing around, but hopefully this speeds up your time of getting working script for WinDbg Preview.
+It changes the way arguments are parsed and passed to the start-process command for WinDbg.
+It may not be perfect as I was just playing around, but hopefully this speeds up your time of getting a workable script for WinDbg Preview.
 Note that passing any argument that requires double quotes will fail, so this does get a bit finnicky.

 <p class="codeblock-label">An example usage, using absolute paths (loads pykd.dll + my custom .js script):</p>